-As demonstrated above, we are able to formalize conclusions about the object calculus by means of a meta architecture.
-This allows one to encode formal development steps once and for ever; applications of such steps are instances of some meta level argument, while, in the case of pure object level reasoning, one has to do the same kind of tedious development over and over for each instance of a given problem.
-Software development systems incorporating a meta architecture allow users of such systems to add new development (proof) steps only in a sound way.
-The importance of such features lies in the fact that it is unrealistic to incorporate each conceivable development step in a general-purpose development system [11].
-Finally note that, in our approach, meta functions and meta properties are essentially the same as object functions and object properties; they only differ in the data types they are operating on.
-Thus, encoding, specification, and proof methods apply for both object and meta level entities.
+As demonstrated above, we are able to formalize conclusions about the object calculus by means of a meta-architecture.
+This allows one to encode formal development steps once and for all; applications of such steps are instances of some meta-level argument, while, in the case of pure object-level reasoning, one has to carry out the same kind of tedious development over and over for each instance of a given problem.
+Software development systems incorporating a meta-architecture allow users of such systems to add new development (proof) steps only in a sound way.
+The importance of such features lies in the fact that it is unrealistic to incorporate each conceivable development step in a general-purpose development system.
+Finally note that, in our approach, meta-functions and meta-properties are essentially the same as object functions and object properties; they only differ in the data types they operate on.
+Thus, encoding, specification, and proof methods apply to both object-level and meta-level entities.

-5 Some Notes on the experimental QED Implementation
+5 Some Notes on the TYPELAB Implementation

-An interactive support system for experiments with QED has been developed.
-The system implements a parser, type checker and pretty printer for the QED language.
+An interactive support system for experiments with TYPELAB is under development.
+The system implements a parser, type checker and pretty printer for the TYPELAB language and provides an interactive proof assistant.
 The heart of the system is the type checker.
 It is mainly built around an evaluation function for pre-terms.
 A pre-term is a syntactically correct term that may be ill-typed.
-The evaluation function takes a pre-term and a set of definitions and, if possible, converts the pre-term to a well-typed term, see also Sect.
+The evaluation function takes a pre-term and a set of definitions and, if possible, converts the pre-term to a well-typed term; see also Sect.
 3.

 In ECC all types belong to exactly one type universe.
 However, in most cases the specific universe to which a term belongs is irrelevant.
 For this reason the system offers the possibility to use the anonymous universe Type instead of $Type_i$ for a given level i.
-The system tries then to exactly determine the universe level i by maintaining a set of inequalities and checking for consistency [16].
+The system tries then to exactly determine the universe level i by maintaining a set of inequalities and checking for consistency [HP89].

 Parametric polymorphism is handled by unification.
-Although higher-order unification is undecidable most problems which arise in practice from type checking polymorphic functions can be solved correctly by the implemented unification algorithm.
+Although higher-order unification is undecidable, most problems which arise in practice from typechecking of polymorphic functions can be solved correctly by the implemented unification algorithm.
 This result is obtained by coding the universe polymorphism, reductions, alpha convertibility and other features into the unification algorithm.

-In an interactive top-down program development process it is desirable to type check specifications and their realizations before the whole development is complete.
-To achive this goal, incomplete terms containing placeholders together with suitable type information may be used.
-Later in the development process these placeholders will be replaced by members of the appropriate type.
-This feature, together with a refinement editor, provides for a refinement process similar to the one described for Extended ML [29, 30].
+In an interactive top-down program development process it is desirable to perform typechecking of specifications and their realizations before the development is complete.
+To achieve this goal, incomplete terms containing placeholders together with suitable type information may be used.
+Later in the development process, these placeholders will be replaced by members of the appropriate type.
+This feature, together with a refinement editor, supports a refinement process similar to the one described for Extended ML [ST89, ST92].